THEATER FOR THE NEW CITY

 “Yellow Sun of Neptune Ave” written and directed by Denis C. Maguire

-As of August 17 2021, people 12 and older are required to show proof they have received at least one dose of a COVID-19 vaccine authorized for emergency use by the FDA or WHO.
+As of September 12, 2022, all guests ages 5 and and older are required to show proof they have received at least one dose of a COVID-19 vaccine authorized for emergency use by the FDA or WHO.

 Proof of vaccination may include the NYC Vaccination Record, CDC Vaccination Card (or photo), Excelsior Pass or NYC COVID Safe App.

 All patrons must be vaccinated in order to see shows.
-Please provide proof before purchasing and picking up tickets.
+Please provide proof of vaccination before picking up tickets.